krruzic/Reader-YC/README.md

 * View user pages
 * Request multiple pages at a time :D
 * Throttling requests on userpages
+* icons, ICONS EVERYWHERE

 ###Current Issues:
 * ~~Sometimes the main page (top posts) doesn't load, and I'm not too sure why.~~
 * ~~Does not handle a lack of internet connectivity.
 At all.~~
-* If you close the app while it is making a request, the app will go into a greyed-out "zombie" state for a while (less than a minute with release only, but still)
+* If you close the app while it is making a request, the app will go into a greyed-out "zombie" state until the request is completed

 ###Coming Feature roadmap (dates are really guesses):